Skip to main content

 Integrated CCUS

-For the Sleipner Treatment Platform in Norway, a carbon-capture, compression and injection system separates and stores one million metric tons of CO2 every year in a giant, saline aquifer below the seabed.
+• Sleipner | CO2 storage, Norway: Since 1996, carbon dioxide has been successfully stored 800 meters below the North Sea in the Utsira Sand formation.
+A carbon-capture, compression and injection system separates and stores one million tonnes of CO2 every year in a giant, saline aquifer.

-At Net Zero Teesside in England, Aker Solutions contributes our integrated CCS knowhow to a project that includes the installation and commissioning of an 860-megawatt combined cycle gas turbine for CO2 captured at source and piped to geological storage offshore.
+• Net Zero Teesside | Integrated knowhow, UK.
+Aker Solutions contributes integrated CCS knowhow to a project that includes the installation and commissioning of an 860-megawatt combined cycle-gas turbine, subsea injection and reservoir monitoring facilities.
+An estimated 4 million tonnes CO2 will be captured annually at source in the UK East Coast Cluster, then piped 145 km and injected into the Endurance saline aquifer.

 For more on our commitment to zero-emissions industry, watch this 2023 video from our development center for offshore CCS solutions.